Bimblis/Bimblis/README.md

 ```bash
 gem install bimblis
 ```
 I use RubyMine as IDE.
-In version 6.3, RubyMine is not able to find scenario steps contained inside gems (even if the scenarios work when launched throught terminal).
-To ammend this, the easiest solution is to create a link of the gem inside the proyect.
+In version 6.3, RubyMine is not able to find scenario steps contained inside gems (even if the scenarios work when launched thought terminal).
+To amend this, the easiest solution is to create a link of the gem inside the project.

 Type in terminal:
 ```bash